evo Size and Buying Guides -

 A top made out of neoprene that is made of 0.5mm-1.5mm neoprene that is primarily used for warm weather water sports.

 Shop Wetsuit TopsRashguardA light shirt made out of Lycra and is used to protect against sun and sometimes worn under a wetsuit to prevent rash.Shop Rashguards Shop All WetsuitsLearn more with our other Wetsuit guides:How to Put on a WetsuitWetsuit Repair and Care GuideThis is evo.
-We are a ski, snowboard, wake, skateboard and clothing retailer online with a physical store in Seattle.
+We are a ski, snowboard, wake, skate and clothing online retailer with physical stores in Seattle and Portland.
 Our goal is to provide you with great information to make your purchase easy.Still have questions?
 Please give our customer care team a call at 866-386-1590, Customer Care Hours.
 They can help you find the right wetsuit to fit your needs.

 Heated wetsuits generally use FAR infrared technology to keep you warm.
 You can also use a heated undershirt/undersuit/under-vest underneath your wetsuit in order to keep you warm while participating in cold water sports.
 A FAR Infrared Ray is a spectrum of sunlight with a wavelength between 4-1000 microns.
 NASA discovered that a Far Infrared Ray between 6-14 microns is capable of penetrating into the core of the human body where they can raise the temperature while improving circulation and stimulating cell growth.
 The Quicksilver Cypher PS+ Heated Vest